flashcordon/big-history/Systeme-Terre.md

 transpired by plants, alter the energy exchange between land and the atmosphere, and affect atmospheric circulation patterns18,19
-- Warming is the major cause of greening in boreal and Arctic biomes, but has negative effects on greening in the tropics.
 • Greening was found to mitigate global warming through enhanced land carbon uptake and evaporative cooling, but might also lead to decreased albedo that could potentially cause local warming.